Skip to main content

 StarRocks SQL

--- the table is in database `fluss`
+-- The table is in the database `fluss`

 SELECT COUNT(*) FROM paimon_catalog.fluss.orders;